 What drives the music department the most nuts?

-Bands and representative who have no clue about our format and what we air.
+Bands and representatives who have no clue about our format and what we air.
 It simply makes no sense to pitch WSOU, a loud rock station, a solo acoustic artist or pop artist.
 When pitching yourself or a band to 89.5 FM, please do your homework and tell us why the band’s sound fits our sound.
 Please don’t assume that because we are a college station we will air just about anything.

 Can I view your playlists online?

-Most playlist are available at http://spinitron.com/radio/playlist.php?station=wsou.
+Most playlists are available at http://spinitron.com/radio/playlist.php?station=wsou.

 How do I get a Public Service Announcement on WSOU?